richardhaddadau/typiCalc/README.md

 One HTML file for user interaction.

-Originally, I had named this project QuickCalc but figured that it may be mistakened for a simple-feature calculator.
-I renamed it in v0.1.4 to TypiCalc because the aim is to provide complete functionality of a typical calculator.
+<em>Originally, I had named this project QuickCalc but figured that it may be mistakened for a simple-feature calculator.
+I renamed it in v0.1.4 to TypiCalc because the aim is to provide complete functionality of a typical calculator.</em>

 <p align="right">(<a href="#top">back to top</a>)</p>